neondatabase/website/content/docs/reference/cli-set-context.md

 ## The `set-context` command

 This command sets a background context for your CLI session, letting you perform project or branch specific actions without having to specify the project or branch id in every command.
-There are two ways to set conext:
+There are two ways to set context:

 * Hidden file &#8212; the specified context is saved to a hidden file that gets added to whichever directory you run the command from
 * Named `context-file` &#8212; the context is included in a named `context-file`, saved in whichever directory you specify